CONNECT-Solution/CONNECT/Product/Production/Services/DirectCore/README.md

     AgentSettingsCacheRefreshActive=true

 ###Configuring QOS settings
 CONNECT Direct Quality Of Service (QOS) enhancement supports tracking and monitoring of outgoing Direct messages.
-The outgoing Message Monitoring and tracking can be configured throguh different properties defined in the gateway.properties.
+The outgoing Message monitoring and tracking can be configured throguh different properties defined in the gateway.properties.
 The Message monitoring and traacking can be enabled or disabled through the "MessageMonitoringEnabled" property and by default its enabled.
 Currently Quality of Service (QOS) is not supported for SOAP/XDR based edge client systems and the property "MessageMonitoringEnabled" should be set to false in this case.

 The time limit before the Processed and Dispatched MDNs should be received from the Destination HISP can be configured through "ProcessedMessageReceiveTimeLimit" and "DispatchedMessageReceiveTimeLimit" properties.
 The default values are 1 hour and 24 hours respectively.
 The properties "OutboundFailedMessageRetryCount", "InboundFailedMessageRetryCount" and "NotifyOutboundSecurityFailureImmediate" are for future use and currently not used.
     #Direct Message Monitoring properties
     PostmasterEmailIdPrefix=postmaster
     OutboundFailedMessageRetryCount=1